‘Tis the season for seasonal investing!

 January Barometer (Almanac): The term January Barometer refers to the belief held by some traders that the investment performance of the S&P 500 in January can predict its performance for the rest of the year.
 Based solely on the past performance of the U.S. market, an up January has generally been bullish for stocks.
 That has particularly been the case when the market has gained more than 5% in January.
 Since 1945, the January barometer has held true roughly 75% of the time when January experienced market gains.
 Notable exceptions followed extended periods of market growth.

 It’s worth noting that a down January has not been a reliable predictor of an overall weak year.
-Thus, the down start to 2021 may not be indicative of a down year overall (so far, it’s nowhere close – the S&P 500 is up more than 17% year to date as of this writing).
+To wait: The down start to 2021 was not indicative of a down year overall (so far, it’s nowhere close – the S&P 500 is up 21% as of this writing).
 Of course, historical trends are not a guarantee of what will happen in the future, and there are a myriad of other, more important fundamental factors to consider, including valuations, earnings strength, and fiscal and monetary policy, among others.

 The “Sell in May and Go Away” proverb is said to have originated centuries ago in England when merchants, bankers and other interested parties in London’s financial district noticed that investment returns generally did worse in the summer.
 According to the Almanac, since 1945, the S&P 500 has gained an average of about 2% from May through October.
 That compares with a roughly 6% average gain from November through April.